-Proposed Activity for Which a Permit is Required - The City proposes to erect a protective sand berm adjacent to the Harbor Facilities Maintenance Yard, Harbor Marine Works and Santa Barbara Yacht club parking lot no sooner than November 1 of each Year.
+Proposed Activity for Which a Permit is RequiredThe City proposes to erect a 1,400-foot-long by 50-foot-wide temporary winter protective sand berm at Carpinteria City Beach no sooner than November 1st of each Year.
 Initial construction would last 2-3 days and would occur during low tide.
-The sand berm dimensions would be no larger than 950 feet long, 24 feet wide and approximately 7 feet high with the entire berm remaining above mean higher high water.
-Beach sand used to construct the protective berm would be taken from the surf zone.
-The beach would remain sloped and restored to its pre-construction condition no later than April 15 of each year.
+The sand berms dimensions would be no larger than 1,400 feet long, 50 feet wide and approximately 17 feet high with the entire berm remaining above mean higher high water (+5.8 MSL).
+No export of import of sand is proposed.
+The beach would remain sloped and restored to its pre-construction condition no later than April 15th of each year.
 Beach restoration activities are anticipated to take 1-2 days.
+Public access is proposed to be restricted for only the time the earth moving equipment is operating.
+The City would close the beach in the immediate area where the machinery is operating which could result in a portion of the beach closed for five days during the berms construction and about five days when the berm is being leveled.
+The berm is built to a lower level at the public access points and a more gradual slope is provided so that the public can access the top of the berm as it is commonly used as a promenade unless berm erosion occurs making it too precarious.

-Basic Project Purpose - The basic project purpose comprises the fundamental, essential, or irreducible purpose of the proposed project, and is used by the Corps to determine whether the applicant's project is water dependent (i.e., requires access or proximity to or siting within the special aquatic site to fulfill its basic purpose).
+Basic Project Purpose: The basic project purpose comprises the fundamental, essential, or irreducible purpose of the proposed project, and is used by the Corps to determine whether the applicant's project is water dependent (i.e., requires access or proximity to or siting within the special aquatic site to fulfill its basic purpose).
 Establishment of the basic project purpose is necessary only when the proposed activity would discharge dredged or fill material into a special aquatic site (e.g., wetlands, pool and riffle complex, mudflats, coral reefs).
 Because no fills are proposed within special aquatic sites, identification of the basic project purpose is not necessary.
-However, the basic project purpose for the proposed project is flood protection and is water dependent.
+However, he basic project purpose for the proposed project is flood protection and is water dependent.

-Overall Project Purpose - The overall project purpose serves as the basis for the Corps' 404(b)(1) alternatives analysis and is determined by further defining the basic project purpose in a manner that more specifically describes the applicant's goals for the project, and which allows a reasonable range of alternatives to be analyzed.
-The overall project purpose for the proposed project is to provide seasonal flood protection for the existing infrastructure bordering Leadbetter Beach.
+Overall Project Purpose: The overall project purpose serves as the basis for the Corps' 404(b)(1) alternatives analysis and is determined by further defining the basic project purpose in a manner that more specifically describes the applicant's goals for the project, and which allows a reasonable range of alternatives to be analyzed.
+The overall project purpose for the proposed project is to provide seasonal flood protection for the existing infrastructure bordering Carpinteria City Beach.

-Proposed Special Conditions
+Proposed Special Conditions: